 Puppies are primarily sold to federal, state, local, and private agencies who use dogs for detection purposes.
 All puppies will undergo aptitude testing throughout their development and placed at no younger than 8 weeks into the most appropriate agency or career field.
 Those interested in a puppy for detection work should apply using the form below.

 While the primary function of this breeding program is to produce and provide high-quality detection dogs, those aiming to purchase dogs for sporting or service purposes will be contacted if a puppy does not show appropriate aptitude for detection work.
-Those interested in a puppy for these purposes may apply using the form below.
+Those interested in a puppy for sporting, service, or companion purposes may apply using the form below.

-All puppies are sold with AKC limited registration- full registration will be available once each dog has undergone and passed full health and genetic testing- minimum: hips (good or better OR PennHIP <0.30), elbows (normal), eyes (normal), CNM (clear), EIC (clear), prcd-PRA (clear), dilute genotype (DD).
+All puppies are sold with AKC limited registration- full registration will be available once each dog has undergone and passed full health and genetic testing- minimum: hips, elbows, eyes, CNM, EIC, prcd-PRA, dilute genotype (DD).

 Because we are constantly analyzing and evaluating our program, we recommend all buyers register with the AKC and perform hip and elbow grading and eye evaluations at maturity (>24 months of age).

-Some puppies may be sold on a co-own basis, primarily females.
+Some puppies may be sold on a co-own basis.
 These animals will be intended to be used in our breeding program.
-All expenses related to breeding, including genetic testing, are paid for through Kaiser K9, and your female will be fully released to you permanently once the female has had four litters (if possible for the individual) or if she is determined to not be suitable for breeding.
+All expenses related to breeding, including genetic testing, are paid for through Kaiser K9.
+Females will be fully released to you permanently once the female has had between one and four litters (if possible for the individual) or if she is determined to not be suitable for breeding.
 Male dogs sold as co-owns may only be fully released to you once it is determined the dog will no longer be used at stud or if he is determined to not be suitable for breeding.
-Co-owners must live within 200 miles of Baltimore, Maryland to be considered.
+All co-owned breeding animals will only be fully released on a sterilization contract, unless prior arrangements have been made.

 A Spring 2019 litter is being planned with Fahren.